Ohio Probation Violations and Revocation Hearings

 - Conviction for a new offense

-As the former elected Hamilton County Prosecuting Attorney, Municipal Court Judge and police officer, Mike Allen understands how to work with probation officers to resolve problems, ideally before they even get into court for a revocation hearing.
+As the former elected Hamilton County Prosecuting Attorney, Municipal Court Judge and police officer, Michael Allen understands how to work with probation officers to resolve problems, ideally before they even get into court for a revocation hearing.

 For persons on probation who are arrested on new criminal charges, the situation is even more serious.
 Not only can probation on the original sentence be revoked, but any sentence on conviction of the new offense might well be added to run after completion of the original sentence.
 Mr. Allen's experience in with the defense of serious criminal charges can give you a solid chance at the best possible resolution of your case as the facts and the law will allow.

-Contact a Mason Criminal Attorney
+Contact a Criminal Attorney

 To learn more about his ability to protect your interests in a case involving technical probation violations or an arrest on new charges while on probation, contact a knowledgeable criminal defense attorney at the office of Michael K. Allen & Associates in Cincinnati.